WITHDRAWAL OF RANITIDINEIn April 2020, the

-- jaw or arm pain
+- jaw pain

-- avoiding lying down after meals
+- lying down after meals

-- avoiding tobacco products
+- using tobacco products

-- avoiding consuming alcohol or caffeinated drinks
+- consuming caffeinated drinks

-- X-ray of the stomach or abdomen
+- an X-ray of the stomach or abdomen

-- pH test to determine how much acid is in your esophagus
+- at pH test to determine how much acid is in your esophagus

 Depending on your diagnosis, your doctor will be able to provide you with treatment options to help reduce or eliminate your symptoms.

-If you don’t get treatment for your heartburn you may develop additional health problems such as an inflammation of the esophagus (esophagitis) or Barrett’s esophagus.
-Barrett’s esophagus causes changes in the lining of the esophagus that can cause esophageal cancer.
+If you don’t get treatment for serious heartburn, you can develop additional health problems, such as an inflammation of the esophagus, which is called esophagitis, or Barrett’s esophagus.
+Barrett’s esophagus causes changes in the lining of the esophagus that can increase your risk of esophageal cancer.

 Long-term heartburn can also affect your quality of life.
 See your doctor to determine a course of treatment if you find it difficult to carry on your daily life or are severely limited in your activities due to heartburn.